Martin Frobisher: First voyage

 In 1576, Frobisher persuaded the Muscovy Company to license his expedition.
 With the help of the company's director, Michael Lok (whose well-connected father William Lok had held an exclusive mercers' licence to provide Henry VIII with fine cloths), Frobisher was able to raise enough capital for three barques: Gabriel and Michael of about 20–25 tons each, and an unnamed pinnace of 10 tons, with a total crew of 35.
-Queen Elizabeth sent word that she had "good liking of their doings", and the ships weighed anchor at Blackwall on 7 June 1576.
+Queen Elizabeth I sent word that she had "good liking of their doings", and the ships weighed anchor at Blackwall on 7 June 1576.
 As they headed downstream on the Thames, Elizabeth waved to the departing ships from a window of Greenwich Palace, while cannons fired salutes and a large assembly of the people cheered.

-On 26 June, the little fleet reached the Shetland Islands, where it stopped to repair a leak in Michael's hull and repair the barques' water casks.
+On 26 June 1576, the little fleet reached the Shetland Islands, where it stopped to repair a leak in Michael's hull and repair the barques' water casks.
 The ships hoisted sail the same evening and set course westwards, sailing west by north for three days until a violent storm arose and pounded them continuously through 8 July.
-On 11 July, they sighted the mountains of the southeastern tip of Greenland, which they mistook for the non-existent island called 'Friesland'.
+On 11 July 1576, they sighted the mountains of the southeastern tip of Greenland, which they mistook for the non-existent island called 'Friesland'.
 Crossing the Davis Strait, they encountered another violent storm in which the pinnace was sunk and Michael turned back to England, but Gabriel sailed on for four days until her crew sighted what they believed was the coast of Labrador.
 The landmass was actually the southernmost tip of Baffin Island; Frobisher named it "Queen Elizabeth's Foreland".

 The ship reached the mouth of Frobisher Bay a few days later, and because ice and wind prevented further travel north, Frobisher determined to sail westwards up the bay, which he believed to be the entrance to the North-west Passage, naming it Frobisher's Strait, to see "whether he might carry himself through the same into some open sea on the backside".
-Gabriel sailed north-westwards, keeping in sight of the bay's north shore.
-On 18 August, Burch's Island was sighted and named after the ship's carpenter who first spied it; there the expedition met some local Inuit.
+Gabriel sailed northwestwards, keeping in sight of the bay's north shore.
+On 18 August 1576, Burch's Island was sighted and named after the ship's carpenter who first spied it; there the expedition met some local Inuit.
 Having made arrangements with one of the Inuit to guide them through the region, Frobisher sent five of his men in a ship's boat to return him to shore, instructing them to avoid getting too close to any of the others.
 The boat's crew disobeyed, however, and five of Frobisher's men were taken captive.